sjelms/bibtex-to-markdown/markdown_entries/@Zupanci2018-sb.md

 ---

 > [!Bibliography]
-> Zupanci, Till, Michael Buehler, Kosta, Isidora and Dakhil, Hani.
+> Zupanci, Till, Michael Buehler, Isidora Kosta, Hani Dakhil.
 2018.
 “Future Scenarios and Implications for the Industry.”

 ## Abstract
 Incremental change is not an option any more in the construction industry.
 By redefining the ultimate frontier, leapfrogging innovations in construction will finally help address major societal challenges, from mass urbanization to climate change.
 The widespread adoption of game-changing innovations that consider a variety of possible futures is going to make a serious impact, socially, economically and environmentally.